life transitions, change & Feeling stuck

 • difficulty adjusting to new circumstances

-• a sense of being unsettled or “in between”
+• a sense of being unsettled, paused, or “in between”

-These experiences are a natural response to change, yet they can sometimes leave people feeling stuck or unsure of how to move forward.
+These experiences are a natural response to change.
+However, when uncertainty continues for too long, it can leave you feeling trapped, overwhelmed, or unsure of how to move forward.

 At A Question of Life Counselling, I provide a calm and supportive space where you can pause and reflect on the changes unfolding in your life.
 Counselling offers an opportunity to explore your experiences, understand the emotions connected to transition, and begin developing a clearer sense of direction.

 My approach is grounded in Person-Centred Therapy and Solution-Focused Brief Therapy, supporting both reflection and practical movement forward.
-My work is also guided by the PAUSE framework, which helps clients slow down, understand what may be shifting in their lives, and begin navigating change with greater clarity and confidence.
+My work is also informed by the PAUSE framework, which helps you slow down, acknowledge what is happening, understand what may be shifting in your life, gently shift perspective, and begin engaging with life in a way that feels more grounded and meaningful.

 Growth is painful.
 Change is painful.
 But nothing is as painful as staying stuck where you do not belong.”